 Another group

-There are many other Christians who would reject the extreme views of the social gospel, yet who still seem to be partly under its spell.
+There are also many Christians who would reject the extreme views of the social gospel, yet who still seem to be partly under its spell.

 You will often meet professing believers – and I expect that many of them are genuinely born again – who just don’t seem to understand the urgency of proclaiming salvation by faith in Christ.
 They seem to be more interested in things like combating poverty and tackling climate change than they are in telling people they need to be saved.